 Follow him on Twitter: @jgrimesdesign

-Jordan is always open for freelance desing opportunities.
+Jordan is always open for freelance design opportunities.
 Check out Jordan’s other work here: jordangrimes.work